 hpclink [options] link-command

 To link with hpclink, first locate the last step in your application's build system (the command that produces the final, statically linked binary).
-Then just use hpclink instead of the system linker in that command.
-One simple way of accomplishing this is to prepend hpclink to your makefile's link line.
-You may also wish to rename your binary (e.g. -o appname-hpclink}).
+Then prepend hpclink to the front of the link line.
+It may be convenient to use two link lines, the original native one and an hpclink line with an alternate output name (eg, appname.hpc).

 To control HPCToolkit's performance measurement during application execution, set one or more of the following environment variables:

 Compile the "hello, world" program with gcc and link in the hpcrun code statically.